 Cetirizine Side Effects

-Commonly reported side effects of cetirizine include: drowsiness.
-Other side effects include: fatigue and xerostomia.
+More frequently reported side effects include: abdominal pain, drowsiness, and fatigue.
 See below for a comprehensive list of adverse effects.

 For the Consumer